Thanks for checking out my honest and unbiased scam review of Instant Email Empire!

 Apparently, your Autoresponder account will also fill up with email subscribers from the person behind IEE on a weekly basis.

-Additionally, you can spend extra cash if you want even more subscribers added to your list quickly.
+Additionally, you can spend extra cash (to the tune of $100s) if you want even more subscribers added to your list quickly.

 But be warned, the email subscribers are from an “unknown” source.